wip descriptions for new ideas

 Tar on thin bamboo mat

-Entire roof cover between two purlins rolled out, eave to eave over the ridge.
+Entire roof cover between two trusses rolled out, eave to eave over the ridge.

-Finally a thin layer of white sand as sun-UV protiection.
+Finally, a thin layer of white sand as UV protiection from sun.

-Formwork for reinforced concrete beams, columns, slabs and foundations become a significant part of construction costs.
+Formwork, usually from pinewood or plywood, for reinforced concrete beams, columns, slabs and foundations become a significant part of the construction costs.
 After the purpose designed-to-measure formwork has been dismounted only some parts may be recycled, the rest is usually scrapped.

-Website now under continuous reconstruction - updates on a daily basis.
+Website under reconstruction - updates mostly on a daily basis.